doppllib/doppllib.github.io/index.md

 ## Getting Started

 Following the move of the Gradle plugin and using a stock J2objc, the docs of both the Gradle plugin and Doppl libraries will need modifications.
-Check back soon as they're updated.
+Coming soon!
+Sign up for the mailing list and follow twitter to keep in touch!

 ## Keep in touch